naeemvaliyani/naeemvaliyani/README.md

 - 👋 Hi, I’m @naeemvaliyani
 - 👀 I’m interested in Learning new technologies
-- 🌱 I’m currently learning full stack developmen
+- 🌱 I’m currently learning full stack development

 <!---
 naeemvaliyani/naeemvaliyani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.